 It’s one thing to have a great idea, and even to have a great plan.
 Actually executing on that plan is a whole other ballgame.

-If you have to bail from your current job to get going, have a good amount in savings to make it through the first few months.
+If you have to bail from your current job to get going, make sure you’ve got some savings to make it through the first few months.
 Dave Ramsey has some great advice in this area.

-If you can pull it off, choosing to start a diesel repair shop could be the best move you’ve ever made.
+If you can pull it off, starting a diesel repair shop could be the best move you’ve ever made.
 Good luck!

 Disclaimer: Please note that this is general information only and not intended as legal advice or guidance.
 You should seek appropriate legal counsel before undertaking any new venture.